unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 We just looked at the datasets **Employee Financial Compensation by Industry in Iowa** and **Iowa Seasonally Adjusted Non-Farm Employment by Month and Industry**, which provided insightful information into the general state of the economic situation in the state of Iowa over time.
 A powerful capability of ATSD is the ability to combine datasets in one ATSD portal.
 We can take these 2 datasets and, with a few simple, straightforward steps, compute additional metrics to create an additional, more in depth layer of analytics.
-This following section will delve into the compensation per employee, adjusted with consumer price index (CPI) statistics to account for inflation, for employees in the federal government industry in the state of Iowa.
+This section will delve into the compensation per employee, adjusted with consumer price index (CPI) statistics to account for inflation, for employees in the federal government industry in the state of Iowa.

 Let us a take a closer look at the **government and government enterprises** industry in Iowa.